- Getting your classes organized

 - Your computer or phone’s file storage or your Dropbox or Google Drive accounts: Attach files, PDFs, images, presentations, or anything else you need to the relevant tasks so you can find them again quickly.

 - Photo Library (mobile apps): Attach snapshots from your phone.
-For example, photos of diagrams that help illustrate a core concept or a student’s work you want to save as an example.
+For example, diagrams that help illustrate a core concept or a student’s work you want to save as an example.

 Turn emails into tasks

-Students will often reach out to you over email with burning questions about an upcoming midterm or help catching up on concepts from a class they missed.
-Don’t linger in your inbox!
-Instead, answer quick-response e-mails immediately and send the rest to Todoist as tasks with due dates to follow up on later.
+Students will often reach out to you over email with burning questions about an upcoming midterm or needing help to catch up on concepts from a class they missed.
+Don’t let these emails linger in your inbox!
+Instead, answer quick emails immediately, and send the rest to Todoist as tasks with due dates to follow up on later.

-Grade assignments more efficiently by automating the submission flow with Zapier, an service that lets you connect the apps you use and set up automated workflows with Todoist.
-Rather than digging through your inbox to find and sort email assignment submissions from students, follow the following steps:
+Grade assignments more efficiently by automating the submission flow with Zapier, a service that lets you connect the apps you already use and set up automated workflows with Todoist — all without writing a line of code.
+Rather than digging through your inbox to find and sort email assignment submissions from students, follow these steps: